OpenVoiceOS/ovos-ww-plugin-openWakeWord/readme.md

 }
 ```

-For the `model` key, provide paths to as many openWakeWord models (in `.onnx` format) as desired and any of them can be used to activate OVOS.
+For the `models` key, provide paths to as many openWakeWord models (in `.onnx` or `.tflite` format) as desired and any of them can be used to activate OVOS.
+The `inference_framework` argument should match the type of openwakeword model(s) provided in the in the `models` arguments and can be either `tflite` or `onnx` for Tensorflow Lite and ONNX, respectively. `tflite` (the default for `openWakeWord >=0.5.0`) has better performance on most platforms, but `onnx` may have broader compatibility.

 For the `threshold` key, set the score threshold for activation (higher values means less sensitive).
 The default value of 0.5 is recommended for most use-cases.